Beacon-Design/HTMLCSSJS_Study/-Staff-/- Guideline -/Typography/Typography.md

 Of course, not all text on a page will be the same size.
 The type in the heading may be larger, and that in the sidenotes may be smaller.
 To keep the vertical rhythm, the line-height will remain the same, but the margin will be adjusted accordingly.

-FFollowing the previous example, if the sidebar font-size is set to 10px or 0.833em (10 ÷ 12 = 0.833; the default was set to 12px in the body property), then remember that margins relate to the font-size.
+Following the previous example, if the sidebar font-size is set to 10px or 0.833em (10 ÷ 12 = 0.833; the default was set to 12px in the body property), then remember that margins relate to the font-size.
 The margin is to match the line-height of 18px, so the calculation is 18 ÷ 10 = 1.8.

 The margins of the heading maybe a little trickier because it is more readable when the top margin is slightly larger so that there are more spaces between sections, and so that the bottom margin, where the heading relates to the following texts, is closer.
 A good approach to solving this problem is to take some space from the bottom margin and add that same amount to the top margin.